DLC-link/dlc-clarity/README.md

 Parameters:

+- `value-locked`: uint - amount of BTC to lock in the DLC in Satoshis
 - `callback-contract`: principal - The contract that sends the request, and will accept the callback.
 - `protocol-wallet`: principal - router-wallet public key, that will trigger `set-status-funded` and `post-close-dlc` (see [dlc-stack](https://github.com/DLC-link/dlc-stack) repo for more information)
-- `attestor-ids`: (buff 32) - ids of the attestors in a concatenated buff, that will be used to create the DLC
+- `refund-delay`: uint - seconds until an emergency refund transaction can be broadcasted.
+Set 0 to disable this feature.

 ### Closing the DLC